[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 Your leisure time deserves just as much a place in your schedule as your other important tasks.
 It works the same way as cheat days in a diet.
 Knowing that you have a day at regular intervals where you can gorge on your favorite foods helps you stay focused on your diet.
 Similarly, knowing you can read a book during lunch time will subside urges for trivial breaks during the day.

 Leisure and working up to that part of your brain also leads to better creativity, though you can certainly limit or work around the time you do devote to it.
 Whatever you decide, remember that it isn’t the final plan.
 You can always make changes or shift your schedule around as you see fit.

 Make the Most of the Pockets of Time

 This ad regarding World Heart Day speaks brilliantly of the power of snatching moments from the day!
 It talks about how doing little things during the day greatly contribute to your health.
 The idea is to turn the time you spend doing nothing into something productive.
 Convert your waiting time by completing tasks during it.

 Answer your emails while traveling to work on the bus or train.
 Read a book while waiting at the airport terminal.
 Take your walk for the day while taking work calls.
 These little things are what add up to make your day better, more memorable, and more productive than it could have been before.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.